codehearts/portfolio/readme.md

 - `_bios/` Bios for human beings (just me honestly)
 - `_layouts/` Layout templates for pages to use
   - `codehearts.html` The base page template, containing the document head and body w/ footer
+- `_plugins/` Extensions for Jekyll
+  - `jekyll-gotenberg.rb` Converts pages with `pdf` set in their front matter to PDF during site generation
 - `_repos/` Featured GitHub repos
 - `_sass/` Sass files to compile and access from the `css/` directory
 - `_works/` Featured completed works, with images
 - `css/` CSS files to copy to the site output
   - `codehearts.scss` The base site stylesheet
 - `img/` Image files copied as-is to the site output, no resizing or optimization occurs
+- `docker-compose.yml` Local development and CI build environment

 ### Bios